Kairana bye-election 2018: Repolling underway at 73 polling booths

-Repolling is currently underway at 73 polling booths in Kairana Lok Sabha seat, which went to polls on Monday and saw of voter turnout of about 54 per cent.
+Repolling is currently underway at 73 polling booths in Kairana Lok Sabha seat, which went to polls on Monday and saw a voter turnout of about 54 per cent.
 The Election Commission had Tuesday ordered re-polling at 123 polling booths [Kairana (73) and Bhandara Gondia (49) (Maharashtra)] Lok Sabha seats taking cognizance of the number of complaints of faults in Voter Verifiable Paper Audit Trails (VVPAT) machines during the bypolls held across 10 states.

 In Kairana, around 80,000 voters will exercise their franchise in 23 polling stations at Nakur, 44 in Gangoh and one at Thana Bhawan in Saharanpur and five in Shamli.
 The repolling, which started at 7 am, will end at 5 pm.